kubernetes/kubernetes/docs/proposals/pod-troubleshooting.md

 mount a volume of debug utilities at debug time.
 Docker does not allow adding a volume to a running container, however, so this would require a container restart.
 A restart doesn't meet our requirements for troubleshooting.

+Rather than attaching the container at debug time, kubernetes could always attach a volume at a random path at run time, just in case it's needed.
+Though this simplifies the solution by working within the existing constraints of `kubectl exec`, it has a sufficient list of minor limitations (detailed in [#10834](https://issues.k8s.io/10834)) to result in a poor user experience.

 ### Inactive container